-The Tenth Annual Southeast Regional Ethics Bowl will take place on Saturday, November 9, 2013 at the St. Petersburg College Epi Center located at 3805 58th St. N. Largo, Florida with Registration beginning at 7 am.
+The Eleventh Annual Southeast Regional Ethics Bowl will take place on Saturday, November 8, 2014 at the St. Petersburg College Epi Center located at 3805 58th St. N. Largo, Florida with Registration beginning at 7 am.
 It is being sponsored by St. Petersburg College, University of South Florida, and Eckerd College.
 At the plenary, to be held at 8:20 a.m. in Main Meeting Room, a review of the rules and procedures and distribution of room assignments for the morning rounds will occur; room assignments will be made through a random impartial process.

-Each team will participate in 3 matches in the morning, competing with a different team in each match.
-Semi-finals are concurrent and will begin at 3 p.m.; finals will take place in Main Meeting Room at 4:40 p.m.
-There will be souvenirs for all participants and awards for the Semi-Final winners immediately before the announcement of the winners the final round at 6 p.m.
+Each team will participate in 4 matches, 2 in the morning and 2 after lunch, competing with a different team in each match.
+Finals will take place in Main Meeting Room at 4:40 p.m.
+There will be souvenirs for all participants and awards for the Teams ranked #3 and #4 immediately before the announcement of the winners the final round at 6 p.m.
 The final competition will be video recorded.
 Participating teams will be provided a copy for future use.
 Only the first 12 cases will be used.